Intel's implementation of the Message Passing Interface (MPI) library. See Intel Compilers for available compiler versions at OSC.

 Non-interactive Batch Job (Parallel Run)

 A batch script can be created and submitted for a serial or parallel run.
 You can create the batch script using any text editor you like in a working directory on the system of your choice.
-The following example batch script file will run a program compiled against Intel MPI (calledmy-impi-application
+The following example batch script file will run a program compiled against Intel MPI (called my-impi-application

-) for five hours on Owens:
+) for five hours on Pitzer:

 Further Reading